-The fellow will conduct intraoperative gross examinations of breast specimens, sign out both in-house breast cases and consultation cases from outside clinics and hospitals, and discuss the cases at the weekly Multidisciplinary Breast Care Clinic Conference.
+The fellow will conduct intraoperative gross examinations of breast and gynecologic specimens, sign out both in-house cases and consultation cases from outside clinics and hospitals, and discuss the cases at the weekly Multidisciplinary Breast Care Clinic Conference (Monday morning) and the Multidisciplinary Gynecologic Conference (Friday morning).
 The fellow will also have the opportunity to conduct clinical and/or translational research projects which will be tailored to meet the individual's interests.
-The breast pathology subspecialty is comprised of 5 breast pathologists under the leadership of Dr. David Hicks, an internationally recognized breast pathologist.
-Our subspecialty is committed to providing outstanding diagnostic services for excellent patient care and preparing the next generation of pathologists to be experts in the challenging field of breast pathology.
+The breast pathology subspecialty is comprised of 8 breast pathologists under the leadership of Dr. David Hicks, an internationally recognized breast pathologist.
+The gynecologic pathology subspecialty is comprised of 8 gynecologic pathologists under the leadership of Dr. Sharlin Varghese.
+Our subspecialty services are committed to providing outstanding diagnostic services for excellent patient care and preparing the next generation of pathologists to be experts in the challenging fields of breast and gynecologic pathology.

 One position is available each academic year.

 Commensurate with the level of training.